groupultra/sdk-public/docs/source/moobius_quickstart.rst

 ---------------------------------------------------------------------------------------------------------------------
 create_channel(email, password, url)

+Creates a channel.
+  Parameters:
+    email: The email.

+    password: The password.

+    url: The url.
+  Returns:
-Creates a channel and returns the service_id, channel_id.
+    The service_id, channel_id.
 Used if no channel is specified.
+  Raises:
+    (this function does not raise any errors of its own)

 .. _moobius.quickstart.save: